 I ran across the street to Javor Croatian Club, where The Garment District’s paisley psych was beginning to flutter, and beckoned my cousin’s new husband outside.

-“I need your shirt,” I told him, as I explained my sudden leave.
+“I need your shirt,” I told him, explaining my sudden leave.

 Figuring police were preoccupied, I sped.
 I charged my phone.
 I cursed my shitty air conditioning.
 I called sources, and those who might know sources.
-I reached over passenger-side and fingered through my cluttered glove box, which relinquished a few pens and a flimsy, half-used, “Pittsburgh Black Tech Nation” notebook the size of a mini-golf scorecard.
+And from my glove box, I scrounged a few pens and a flimsy, half-used, “Pittsburgh Black Tech Nation” notebook, the size of a mini-golf scorecard.

 I was in business.